inveniosoftware/flask-webpackext/README.rst

   templates.
 * **CLI for NPM**: Flask-WebpackExt provides a Flask CLI so that e.g.
   ``flask webpack install`` will run ``npm install`` in your Webpack project.
-  Similarly, ``flask webpack build`` will run ``npm run build``, you just have to define in your ``package.json`` if the build script should execute ``webpack --config ...`` or e.g. ``node build.js``, or ...?.
+  Similarly, ``flask webpack build`` will run ``npm run build``.

 Optionally you can use Flask-WebpackExt to also:

-* **Inject configuration:** Flask-WebpackExt will write a ``config.json`` into your webpack project, which you can import in your webpack configuration.
-You define what goes in the config, but you can use to let e.g. Webpack know about output paths or dynamic entry points.
+* **Inject configuration:** Flask-WebpackExt will write a ``config.json`` into your Webpack project, which you can import in your Webpack configuration.
+You define what goes in the config e.g. Let Webpack know about output paths or dynamic entry points.
-* **Collect bundles:** If you Webpack project is spread over multiple Python packages, Flask-WebpackExt can help you dynamically assemble the files into a Webpack project.
+* **Collect bundles:** If your Webpack project is spread over multiple Python packages, Flask-WebpackExt can help you dynamically assemble the files into a Webpack project.
 This is useful if you don't know until runtime which packages are installed.